BPSingh777/BPSingh777/README.md

 ### 👨‍💻 About Me

 I'm a **recent B.Tech Computer Science graduate from IIIT Una** with hands-on experience in building real-world Android and backend applications.
-I've interned at Invyu Tech and Prebyte Technologies, where I worked on scalable app features, REST APIs, and cloud integration.
+Currently I am working as a devops engineer at biz2x and I've interned at Invyu Tech and Prebyte Technologies, where I worked on scalable app features, REST APIs, and cloud integration.

 ---

-- 🔭 I’m currently looking for a **Software Engineer** role (Android | Backend)
+- 🔭 I’m currently looking for **DevOps** and **Software Engineer** role (Android | Backend)
 - 🌱 Actively learning **DSA**, **clean Android architecture**, and **cloud integration**
 - 💬 Ask me about **Kotlin, Firebase, Python, SQL, REST APIs**
 - 📫 Reach me at: **pratapsinghbhanu404@gmail.com**